 Message from the President

-I wish to thank our shareholders for your consistent and exceptional support.
+I wish to thank our shareholders and investors for their consistent and exceptional support.

-We are looking forward to your further support and guidance.
+We look forward to your further support and guidance.

 Management Policy & Management Strategy